dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Sample project

 For this walk-through, I modified the RandomQuotes project.
 The source code for this sample can be found in this [GitHub repo](https://github.com/OctopusDeploy/AutomatedDatabaseDeploymentsSamples).
-You need to fork this repository so you can make modifications to it later in this article.
+Fork the repository so you can make modifications as you follow this article.

 ## Configuring the CI/CD pipeline